Jackson, Ingram, Yanda Among Ravens Starters Not Playing Week 17

 Despite the absences, Harbaugh said the Ravens will put 100 percent effort into winning the game against Pittsburgh.
 Baltimore (13-2) is riding an 11-game winning streak and can also notch the most wins in franchise history for a single season by beating the Steelers.

 Of course, the Ravens would very much enjoy knocking the Steelers out of the playoffs.
-Pittsburgh and Tennessee going into the final weekend with 8-7 records.
+Pittsburgh and Tennessee are tied for the AFC's No. 2 wild-card spot with 8-7 records.
 The Titans play in Houston and own the tie-breaker over Pittsburgh.

 In addition, some of the other regular starters will have to play because of the limitations with available players on the 53-man roster.